mgolub2/IAtoDNG/README.md

 * There is no limit to the number of files you can use to generate your master flat, but the recommendation seems to be 20+ shots.
-* If the Meta section of the raw file does not have any lens info, then the file is saved with 0.0mm as the focal length - It seems only Rollei AFD lens record their focal length to the raw metadata.
+* If the Meta section of the raw file does not have any lens info, then the file is saved with 0mm as the focal length - It seems only Rollei AF(D) lens record their focal length to the raw metadata.
 * I recommend creating a "lensless" flat file(s) without any lens mounted, for each ISO to balance the CCD halves and remove sensor dust.
 Any lens that does not report a focal length will use the correct lensless flat file for that iso.